duffwang/duffwang.github.io/_posts/2019-01-03-supervised-learning.md

 <img src="/img/s12.png" width="700px"/>

 SVM performed well for the phishing dataset with a F1 score of 0.961.
 However, for the wine dataset, SVM performed worse than all previous algorithms, with an F1 score of 0.798.
 The kernel is likely not extracting  information well from the wine dataset, which is fairly small and has attributes that may not have a lot of inter-correlated information (where support vector machines shine).

 ### Neural Networks

 Feed-forward neural networks are powerful tools that can approximate any other continuous function, but come at the expense of long training times and difficult interpretability.
-We use a multi-layer perceptron network where we vary the hidden layer size and the maximum number of iterations.
+I use a multi-layer perceptron network where I vary the hidden layer size and the maximum number of iterations.
 GridSearchCV gives (hidden layer = (105,10,2), max iterations = 1700) and ((105,12,2) and 2000).

 <img src="/img/s13.png" width="700px"/>

-We see that for the phishing dataset, cross validation error quickly falls as we increase max iterations but then levels off.
+We see that for the phishing dataset, cross validation error quickly falls as I increase max iterations but then levels off.
 For the wine dataset, cross validation error does not stabliize well, and cross-validation errors are very similar to training errors, suggesting the neural network is not converging on a good solution, possibly due to the low number of training samples.

 <img src="/img/s14.png" width="700px"/>

 For the phishing dataset, bias is low and variance is fairly low, with error decreasing with more samples.
 The wine dataset shows some interesting behavior: bias is high while  variance is low, indicating the neural network failed to find good neural parameters to fit the training data.

 <img src="/img/s15.png" width="700px"/>

 The confusion matrix shows the neural net performs fairly well on the Phishing dataset (F1 score of 0.968) but not particularly well on the Wine dataset (F1 score of 0.815).
 The poor performance on the wine dataset may in part be explained by the low number of data points.
-We saw that cross validation did not stabilize well in the validation curve, so the model is not able to converge on optimal perceptron parameters leading to increased model variance.
+I saw that cross validation did not stabilize well in the validation curve, so the model is not able to converge on optimal perceptron parameters leading to increased model variance.

 ### Model Comparisons